thu-ml/zhusuan/docs/tutorials/vae.rst

 :cite:`vae-kingma2013auto`.
 This estimator takes benefits of a clever reparameterization trick to greatly reduce the variance when estimating the gradients of ELBO.
-In ZhuSuan, one can use this estimator by calling the method :func:`~sgvb` of the class:`~zhusuan.variational.exclusive_kl.EvidenceLowerBoundObjective` instance.
+In ZhuSuan, one can use this estimator by calling the method :meth:`~zhusuan.variational.exclusive_kl.EvidenceLowerBoundObjective.sgvb` of the class:`~zhusuan.variational.exclusive_kl.EvidenceLowerBoundObjective` instance.
 The code for this part is::